Protection of your privacy

 Safeguarding your personal information

-The USI Registry System, which is managed by the Student Identifiers Registrar (the Registrar), only retains information about the name, date and place of birth and contact details of the individual, as well as an indication of the type of document that was used to create the USI.
+The USI Registry System, which is managed by the Student Identifiers Registrar (the Registrar), only retains information about the name, date and place of birth, gender and contact details of the individual, as well as an indication of the type of document that was used to create the USI.
 The USI Registry System does not retain any of the details from the ID used to create a USI.

 Similarly, where the individual has authorised another entity to create a USI on their behalf, typically a training organisation, that entity is required by law to destroy the personal information collected solely for that purpose as soon as possible after the USI application has been made or it is no longer needed for that purpose.
 The only exception to this requirement is where the entity that applies for a USI is required under or by another law to retain the information.